-B-Graduation from accredited school of physical education or C---Two years of approved college training, including satisfactory courses in biology and other sciences.
+B-Graduation from accredited school of physical education or C-Two years of approved college training, including satisfactory courses in biology and other sciences.
 Courses in general physics and chemistry, as well as biology, are highly recommended as preliminary training.

 The following two-year program is acceptable to physical therapy schools which take students who have had two years of college work:

-First : Year

-First Semester Cr. .
-Hrs. .
-Hrs.

-English 1 3 English 2 3
+First Semester Cr English 1 2 3 4 Second Semester English 2 Hygiene 16 Social Science 6 Zoology 62 Chemistry 22 2 3 4

-Hygiene 15 Hygiene 16 2

-Social Science 5 3 Social Science 6 3

-Zoology 61 4 Zoology 62 4

-Chemistry 21 Chemistry 22 4

-Physical Education 3 1 Physical Education 4
+Physical Education 3 Physical Education 4

 Second Year

-Humanities 7 3 Humanities 8 3

-Psychology 41 3 Educational Psychology 52

-Anatomy and Physiology 31 5 Normal Diagnosis and Correc- -

-Physics 51 tive Exercises 115 2
+Humanities 7 Psychology 41 Anatomy and Physiology 31 Physics 51 3 5 4 Educational Psychology 52 Normal Diagnosis and Correc- tive Exercises 115 Physics 52 2 4

-• Physics 52 ā

-Electives

-and the second se L/37//10 TV/2
+Humanities 8 3 Electives 3 от 4